Skip to main content

 West Cliff

-In response to a significant landslip on 19 October 2024 which resulted in the displacement and damage of 16 no. beach hut structures on the promenade; BCP Council, together with Civil Engineering Consultant WSP, are undertaking detailed surveys and investigations of the area.
-The surveys will give us a full understanding of the stability of this part of the cliff and enable the design of a detailed cliff stabilisation scheme.
+In response to a significant landslip on 19 October 2024 which resulted in the displacement and damage of 16 no. beach hut structures on the promenade; BCP Council, together with Civil Engineering Consultant WSP, have undertaken detailed surveys and investigations of the area to enable them to carry out a detailed design of the cliff stabilisation scheme.

-During this period, parking along St Michael's Road has been suspended and a section of promenade has been isolated.
-This is to ensure public safety as well as to facilitate access for consultants and contractors to the slip area.
+During this period, parking along St Michael's Road has been suspended and a road closure remains in place.
+This is to ensure public safety as well as to facilitate any required access during the design phase for consultants and contractors to the slip area.

 At promenade level, a temporary walkway will remain in place around the cordon to enable access.